Palestinians claim victory as Gaza truce faces early test

 An Egyptian official said only that tensions in Jerusalem “will be addressed.”
 He spoke on condition of anonymity because he was discussing behind-the-scenes negotiations and provided no details.

-Hamas and the smaller Islamic Jihad militant group declared victory, but both appear to have suffered significant losses.
-The two groups said at least 20 of their fighters were killed, while Israel said the number was at least 130 and probably higher.
+Hamas and the smaller Islamic Jihad militant group both appear to have suffered significant losses.
+The two groups said at least 20 of their fighters were killed, while Israel said the number was at least 160 and probably higher.

 Some 58,000 Palestinians sought shelter in crowded United Nations schools at a time of a coronavirus outbreak.
-They began returning to their homes as the truce took hold.
+Thousands returned to their homes as the truce took hold.

 Since the fighting began, Gaza’s infrastructure, already weakened by a 14-year blockade, has rapidly deteriorated, and airstrikes have damaged schools and health centers.